jona799t/python-hotbit/readme.md

 This is still at the development stage which is why not all endpoints are covered.

+# It's time to take a bow
+As some of you might now, Hotbit has closed down.
+Do to this I will be archiving this project.
+You can read more here: https://hotbit.zendesk.com/hc/en-us/articles/14750194236823

+Please notice I am not involved with Hotbit and has never worked for them.
+I cannot do anything about their decision.

 # Installation
 ```
 pip install hotbit